-The professorship is made possible by an endowment from Patrick and Edna Romanell.
-Patrick Romanell, a Phi Beta Kappa member from Brooklyn College, was H.Y.
+The professorship was established in 1983 by an endowment from Patrick and Edna Romanell.
+Patrick Romanell, a Phi Beta Kappa member from Brooklyn College, was the H.Y.
 Benedict Professor of Philosophy at the University of Texas, El Paso.
-The first award was given for the academic year 1983-1984.
-Romanell-Phi Beta Kappa Professorship Winners